 Note: Radio Derb is on the air!
-The August 2nd broadcast is up as a podcast on iTunes, it can be played onscreen or downloaded from the Taki's Magazine website here, and there's a full transcript you can read here.
+The December 20th broadcast is up as a podcast via Taki's Magazine website here.
+The full transcript will be archived on Tuesday, December 23rd here.

 Note: If you sent me an email between May 2012 and February 2013, please read this.